Ecologist, teacher, writer

 I co-authored Just Transitions: explorations of sustainability in an unfair world (2012).

 Over the last couple of years, my journey has cascaded sensibilities through radical shifts.
 Immersive learning on Becoming Indigenous in the 21st century at Schumacher College in Devon, England has brought me into hitherto undiscovered realms of knowing, being and seeing.
 As participant, facilitator and teacher, I am finding compelling the stories of Southern African, Native American, Amazon and mythological traditions.
 With master teachers, I am also discovering the deepest roots in ancient myths and traditions that seem to resonate in our massive planetary upheavals.

-Drawn by my work in ‘becoming invisible’, I am teaching and facilitating the MA in Ecology and Spirituality at Schumacher College.
-Teaching on the Stellenbosch University post-graduate diploma held at the Sustainability Institute has formed the basis for emerging work.
+Drawn by my work in ‘becoming invisible’, I have taught and facilitated Sacred Activism and an MA in Ecology and Spirituality at Schumacher College.
+Teaching on the Stellenbosch University post-graduate diploma held at the Sustainability Institute has formed a basis for my emerging work.

 My two amazing sons have taught me loving, learning and laughing - with a wonderful godson in tow.
 I love cooking, people who like eating, gardens, being in the wild and walking very far.